Updated for 2023

 Main Street (2640 Main St.)

-There are 3 different Farmers Markets held in different locations in Santa Monica.
+There are 3 different Farmers’ Markets held in different locations in Santa Monica.
 At each location though, you’ll find a variety of fresh fruits and vegetables, prepared foods, plants and flowers, and much more.
-The Downtown Market is held on Wednesdays from 8:30 am to 1:30 pm and on Saturdays from 8:30 am to 1:00 pm.
-The Virginia Avenue Market is held on Saturdays from 8:00 am to 1:00 pm, and the Main Street Farmers Market is on Sundays from 9:30 am to 1:00 pm.
-The Main Street location is especially kid-friendly with live musical performances and face painting.
+Check the website for the latest information on hours for The Downtown Market, The Virginia Avenue Market, and the Main Street Farmers Market.
+The Main Street location is kid-friendly, with live musical performances and face painting.

 Santa Monica History Museum